theRealAph/ScopeLocals/README.md

 to called methods in the same thread via method arguments.
-However, in a case like this, where data needs to be pushed through business logic calls it simplifies the implementation if the server can share context with the components via some alternative channel.
+However, in a case like this, where data needs to be pushed through business logic calls it simplifies the implementation if the server can share context with its components via some alternative channel.

+The diagram below illustrates the sort of behaviour we would like. `PERMISSIONS` provides a direct per-thread channel from the `ServereFramework` to the `DBDriver` server component.
+The permissions set `ServerFrameWork.processRequest()` in Thread 1 and read by `DBDriver.open()` do not include permission to access the database and an `InvalidPermissionException` is thrown.
+The permissions set in thread allow the call to `DBPool.newConnection() to proceed.

     Thread 1                               ...
 Thread N